janealexadams/portfolio/README.md

 # Portfolio

 ## Description

-This website is a portfolio built using React.js, to share with fellow developers and potential employers my portfolio.
+This website is a portfolio built using React, to share with fellow developers and potential employers my portfolio.

 ## Contents
 - [Built With](#built-with)